matrix-org/matrix-spec-proposals/drafts/applications_services.rst

    at least the m.room.create of that room must also be prepopulated.
 It seems sensible to prepopulate the required initial state and history of the room to avoid a two-phase prepopulation process.

 On unregistering the AS from the HS:

  * An AS must tell the HS when it is going offline in order to stop receiving requests from the HS.
 It does this by hitting an API on the HS.

+AS Visibility:

+ * If an AS needs to sniff events in a room in order to operate on them (e.g. to act as a search engine) but not inject traffic into the room, it should do so by subscribing to the relevant events without actually joining the room.
+ * If the AS needs to participate in the room as a virtual user (e.g. an IVR service, or a bot, or a gatewayed virtual user), it should join the room normally.
+ * There are rare instances where an AS may wish to participate in a room (including inserting messages), but be hidden from the room list - e.g. a conferencing server focus bot may wish to join many rooms as the focus and both listen to VoIP setups and inject its own VoIP answers, without ever being physically seen in the room.
+In this scenario, the user should set its presence to 'invisible', a state that HSes should only allow AS-authed users to set.

 Extensions to CS API
 ====================